How many workouts are needed to lose summer pounds

 Fortunately for anyone trying to improve their heart health, a little exercise isn’t enough.
 For overall cardiovascular health, engage in at least 150 minutes of moderate-intensity aerobic activity per week or at least 75 minutes of vigorous aerobic activity per week.
 Other research shows that aerobic exercise is the most effective form of exercise for improving measures of cardiometabolic health, including insulin sensitivity, glucose tolerance, and blood pressure.
 Do muscle-strengthening activities at least two days a week to help preserve and build lean muscle.

 Before engaging in high-intensity exercise, especially if you have a history of heart disease, it’s important to ask your doctor what exercise intensity is safe for you.
-And, again, remember that it’s okay to work until you reach your target exercise level.
+And, once more, remember that it’s okay to work until you reach your target exercise level.
 Whatever your goals, a little exercise will always be more beneficial than none.
 Small steps sometimes get the best results.

 * Presse Santé strives to transmit health knowledge in a language accessible to all.
 In NO CASE, the information given can not replace the advice of a health professional.